woctezuma/dungleon-bot/data/README.md

 # Data

 Data consists in:
-- `dungleon_solutions.txt`: the exhaustive list of 3268 solutions,
+- `dungleon_guesses.txt`: a list of 17080 potential guesses, not necessarily valid,
-- `dungleon_guesses.txt`: a list of 17080 potential guesses, not necessarily valid.
+- `dungleon_solutions.txt`: the exhaustive list of 3268 solutions.

 ## Credits